prisma/prisma/docs/tutorial.md

 );
 ```

 That's it!
-You're now ready to access your database programmatically using Photon JS.
+You're now ready to access your database programmatically using Photon.js.

-## 6. Generate Photon JS
+## 6. Generate Photon.js

-Photon JS is a type-safe database client for Node.js and TypeScript.
+Photon.js is a type-safe database client for Node.js and TypeScript.
 It's generated from your [Prisma schema file](./prisma-schema-file.md) and provides an ergonomic data access API with CRUD and other operations for your [data model](./data-modeling.md#data-model-definition).
 You can learn more about Photon's generated API [here](./photon/api.md).

 To generate Photon, you first need to add a `generator` to your schema file.
 Go ahead and adjust your `schema.prisma` to look as follows: